Kareemyaqub/smart-home-ids/docs/LIMITATIONS_AND_FUTURE_WORK.md

 # Limitations and Future Work

 ## Limitations
-- Evaluation limited to a single dataset (IoT-23)
+- Evaluation limited to a single dataset (SHIDD)
 - Offline training rather than live traffic capture
 - Binary classification only